Bdataplanet/To_fly_or_not_to_fly/README.md

 #### Trial 4: Random Forest with Oversampling

-The trial yielded an accuracy score of approximately 99% with the following confusion matrix and classification report:
+The trial yielded an accuracy score of approximately <span style="background-color: lightgreen">99%</span> with the following confusion matrix and classification report:

 ##### Confusion Matrix